Raoh: Come, let me see the face of the man who has defeated Raoh... You are magnificent, my little brother.

 In Hot Wheels Battle Force 5, Kalus takes the Vandal's final defeat fairly well.
 They may have lost all their Sentient technology, but he's reunited his planet under his rule, defeated the Red Sentients attacking his world, and finally gets his hands on Grimian and seems content with that.

 Subverted with Discord in the season 2 premiere.
-He admits defeat and gives the ponies a free shot at him twice, but only because he believed the Elements of Harmony would have no effect after he used a Hate Plague on the heroes.
+He gives the ponies a free shot at him twice, but only because he believed the Elements of Harmony would have no effect after he used a Hate Plague on the heroes.
 He's only right the first time.

 Total Drama World Tour: Noah's graceful acceptance of being voted off is rewarded by being the only person to parachute out in safety and dignity.